-Accounting equation describes that the total value of assets of a business is always equal to its liabilities plus owner’s equity.
-This equation is the foundation of modern double entry system of accounting which is being used by small proprietors to large multinational corporations.
-Other names used for accounting equation are balance sheet equation and fundamental or basic accounting equation.
+Accounting equation describes that the total value of assets of a business entity is always equal to its liabilities plus owner’s equity.
+This equation is the foundation of modern double entry system of accounting being used by small proprietors to large multinational corporations.
+Other names used for this equation are balance sheet equation and fundamental or basic accounting equation.

 Definition and explanation

-We know that every business owns some properties known as assets.
+We know that every business holds some properties known as assets.
 The claims to the assets owned by a business entity are primarily divided into two types – the claims of creditors and the claims of owner of the business.
 In accounting, the claims of creditors are referred to as liabilities and the claims of owner are referred to as owner’s equity.

 Accounting equation is simply an expression of the relationship among assets, liabilities and owner’s equity in a business.
-The general form of this equation is given below:
+The general form of this equation is presented below:

 Assets = Liabilities + Owner’s Equity

-Notice that the left hand side (also known as assets side) of the equation shows the resources owned by the business and the right hand side (also known as equity side) shows the sources of funds used to acquire the resources.
-All assets owned by a business are acquired with the funds supplied either by creditors or by owner.
+Notice that the left hand side (also known as assets side) of the equation shows the resources owned by the business and the right hand side (also known as equity side) shows the sources of funds used to acquire these resources.
+All assets owned by a business are acquired with the funds supplied either by creditors or by owner(s).
 In other words, we can say that the value of assets in a business is always equal to the sum of the value of liabilities and owner’s equity.
 The total dollar amounts of two sides of accounting equation are always equal because they represent two different views of the same thing.

 In accounting equation, the liabilities are normally placed before owner’s equity because the rights of creditors are always given a priority over the rights of owners.
 Because of this preference, the liabilities are sometime transposed to the left side which results in the following form of accounting equation: